BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in the downtown core and on public transit.
-While generally safe, like any major city, petty theft can occur.
-Keep your valuables secure and be mindful of your personal space, particularly during busy times.
+Be aware of your surroundings, especially downtown and in certain transit areas.
+While Portland is generally safe, like any city, petty theft can occur.
+Keep your valuables secure and be mindful of your personal space, particularly on crowded public transport.

 culture